dansmyers/CSProjectStudio/README.md

 ### How Does It Work?
 Here are the  main features of Scrumage:

 1. The course is structured as a series of **sprints**, each lasting two weeks.
-Each sprint covers one unit of material.
-There will be seven sprints in our course.

-2. At the beginning of each sprint, you'll be given a list of learning topics for the sprint, a curated list of resources (videos, readings, worked examples, etc.), and a set of required deliverables due at the end of the two-week period.
+2. At the beginning of each sprint, you'll create a plan and define a target deliverable that you'll complete by the end of the sprint.

-3. Working with a team, you'll have broad freedom to decide how to use the available resources to learn the required material and complete the sprint deliverables.
-You can decide on your own meeting schedule, what resources to use, and your own plan for finishing the projects.
-Scrumage gives you **options** and the freedom to determine your own best learning approach.

-4. As your professor, I'll be in the room each day to meet with your teams, answer your questions, and check your work-in-progress.
-You can make an **expert request** to ask for a short lecture, worked example, or other help with a particular topic.

-5. Each sprint ends with an individual quiz.

-6. You'll complete a brief reflection at the end of each sprint, which will help you understand your own learning process and make improvements before the next sprint.

-Take a look at the `Scrumage.md` document for a detailed overview of the process.
+Your deliverable should be a piece of **working software**.
+In the early stages of your project, this might mean writing small programs to get familiar with the tools that you're using, but after the first couple of sprints you'll probably be adding features to one major project that will take you through the end of the course.

+3. During the sprint, you'll demo your work-in-progress during our scheduled class meetings, answer questions, and receive feedback.

+4. Each sprint ends with a reflective assessment where you'll write about the work that you completed and reflect on how you can work more effectively in the next sprint.

 ### That Sounds Hard.
 Why Are We Doing This?
 Scrumage is based on **student choice**, **flexibility**, and **reflection**.